The pandemic continues to cause unprecedented disruption across industries worldwide.

 The growing occurrence of chronic medical ailments, such as cardiovascular, urological and neurovascular disorders, especially among the geriatric population is currently driving the market for guidewires.

-On the basis of the material, the market has been classified into nitinol, stainless steel, and others.
-At present, stainless steel exhibits a clear dominance in the market.
+Based on the material, the market has been classified into nitinol, stainless steel, and others.
+Stainless steel currently exhibits a clear dominance in the market.

-On the basis of the application, the market has been classified into coronary, neurovascular, urology, and others.
-Among these, coronary holds the largest market share.
+Based on the application, the market has been divided into coronary, neurovascular, urology, and others.
+Currently, coronary holds the largest market share.

 REACH OUT TO US